amanpatel123/salary-prediction/README.md

 ## Result and explaination
 Test API - curl https://salary-prediction-yqrk.onrender.com/predict/salary/cohere/e3cb621a-75b8-467c-803c-4325fb0c1301

-Models I tried
-- Random Forest and Linear Regression.
+- Models I tried:  Random Forest and Linear Regression.
 Random forest was taking a lot of time to train (even on google collab) so had to stick with linear regression.
 But this can be improved
-- Parsing from the web is not being done as of now.
-I will work on it as my next milestone
+- Coher uses jobs.ashbyhq.com api as their job board.
+Looking at the network tab, they use graphlQL api to get relevant jobs.
+So used it to extract the data from ashbyhq and then feed it in the model
 - Web api is hosted usin render - https://render.com/
+- use Poetry for dependcy management
+- Used requiremen.txt since render won't work with poetry

+**How to optimize:**
+- Could use a better model to train our dataset.
+- Could also use Job Title and Job Description and tokenise them to be used as features in our training
+- When we call the ashbyhq api, we should better map them with our feature set so our model performs accurate prediction.
+For example coher uses Coher by AI for their tech jobs.
+We shoul map that to Engineerin Job or It jobs or both in order to get much better results
+- Unit testing for the API to handle each case properly

 Tempo's coding challenge